 Note: I used white Elmer’s school glue because it’s what I had, and though it worked perfectly, clear school glue will give kids a better idea of what the final product will look like.
 If you have clear glue, you can also it for the next step instead of nail polish or Mod Podge.

-Because these are meant to be worn, I wanted to make sure to add some kind of protective coating so the color from the salt and shells wouldn’t leave marks on clothing.
+Because these are meant to be worn, I wanted to add some kind of protective coating so the color from the salt and shells wouldn’t leave marks on clothing.

 Cover the back of your shells with a coat of clear nail polish, Mod Podge, or a similar clear-drying protectant and let dry to the touch (usually about 10-15 minutes).